2 Olympic champions among 4 Russians with new doping charges - WHIZ News

 The Athletics Integrity Unit said the cases were based on an investigation into Russian doping for the World Anti-Doping Agency presented in 2016 by Canadian lawyer Richard McLaren.

 Silnov was the senior vice president of the Russian track federation until last June, when he stepped down citing an investigation by the AIU into his conduct.
-The AIU said his case included suspicions of using a banned steroid.
+The AIU said his case included suspicions of the presence of the banned DHCMT, also known as turinabol.

 The other two athletes charged were Yelena Soboleva, who won a silver medal in the 1,500 at the 2006 world indoor championships, and retired hammer thrower Oksana Kondratyeva.